Mark Your Calendar: 6 Bucket-List Festivals

 At 7:30 am every February 2, Punxsutawney’s most famous resident, a chubby but charming groundhog named Phil, emerges from his burrow in Gobbler’s Knob just south of town.
 If he sees his shadow, we can expect six more weeks of winter; if not, then spring is just around the corner.

-The gates for this traditional event—now more than a century old—open at 3 am, so many attendees stretch the pre-ceremony celebrations out all through the previous night.
+The gates for the traditional Ground Hog Day event—now more than a century old—open at 3 am, so many attendees stretch the pre-ceremony celebrations out all through the previous night.
 Watch for the men in the top hats: as members of the Groundhog Club’s Inner Circle, they not only orchestrate the celebration, they also take care of Phil the rest of the year.
 Hand warmers and blankets are the perfect accessories for this early-morning winter event.
 Sunday, February 2, 2014.

 Photo courtesy of the Courtesy Pennsylvania Horticultural Society

 The birthplace of the country’s first horticultural society has hosted this preeminent flower show since 1829.
-Today’s version features more than 500 free educational programs for beginners and experts, breathtaking display gardens, floral exhibitions, and gardening demonstrations—all centered around a different theme each year (for 2014 it’s “Articulture: Where Art Meets Horticulture”).
+Today’s version, the Philadelphia Flower Show, features more than 500 free educational programs for beginners and experts, breathtaking display gardens, floral exhibitions, and gardening demonstrations—all centered around a different theme each year (for 2014 it’s “Articulture: Where Art Meets Horticulture”).
 There’s even a Family Lounge with kid-friendly activities.

 Got a question?
 Raise a green-thumbed hand and ask one of the accomplished horticulturists or landscape and floral designers who are in attendance.
 More than 150 vendors from all over the world offer an array of plants and seeds, cut flowers, and other horticultural items.
 To beat the crowds, visit on a weekday afternoon.
 And bring a jacket: the exhibit halls are kept cool for the benefit of the plants.
 March 1–9, 2014.